-Women Against Rape (WAR) is a grassroots multi-racial women’s group founded in 1976.
-It is based at the Crossroads Women’s Centre in London.
-BWRAP set up in 1991 to make visible the experiences and demands of women of colour.
+Women Against Rape (WAR) is a grassroots multi-racial women’s group founded in 1976 and based at the Crossroads Women’s Centre in London.

 We have won changes in the law such as making rape in marriage a crime.
 We have set legal precedents such as the first private prosecution for rape, after the authorities refused to bring a rapist of two sex workers to court.

 We know this is a very difficult time for many people.
 We are responding to calls and emails, although it may take us a bit longer than usual.
 If you are suffering domestic violence or rape please call the police if it’s an emergency on 999.